singerdmx/flutter-quill/README.md

 Sometimes you want to add some custom content inside your text, custom widgets inside of them.
 An example is adding notes to the text, or anything custom that you want to add in your text editor.

-The only thing that you need is to add a `CustomBlockEmbed` and map it into the `customElementsEmbedBuilder`, to transform the data inside of the Custom Block into a widget!
+The only thing that you need is to add a `CustomBlockEmbed` and provider a builder for it to the `embedBuilders` parameter, to transform the data inside of the Custom Block into a widget!

 Here is an example: